 Annex V specifies endpoints /divSigning and /divVerification but nowhere in the document are they defined or used

 The verification endpoint returns separate "verstat" values for each individual identity (div and shaken), but verification is not defined per identity - it is a property of a collection of identities.
 The spec makes no reference as to how to produce these values.
+Comment: I guess there are some individual PASporT failures (like bad signature).
+But your're right, there is also the overall "the chain is broken" failure that can't be pinned to a single PASSporT.

 Section 5.10.10.2 contains this statement: "if the … response included verification results for the diverting identities, the IBCF shall based on local policy add the "verstat" tel URI parameter to the verified diverting identities in the History-Info header field if this field is available.", which doesn't align with the way the IETF div spec describes validating a call.
 Specifically, you can only validate the current destination of a call.
+Comment: I'm not exactly sure why 5.10.10.2 specifies this, but I don't think it contradicts the IETF div draft, but rather, is something outside of and separate from the draft.
+I don't quite understand the point being made by your final sentence in this item.

+Instead of defining a separate resource URL to verify each type of PASSporT (/verification vs. /divVerification), why not verify all PASSporT types with a single "/verification" URL?
+The verification procedures to be applied for each case should be unambiguous to the STI-VS, since the PASSporT type is conveyed in the "ppt" parameter; I.e., if it’s a single shaken PASSporT then do base-shaken verification; if it’s a shaken plus one or more div passports then verify each passport plus check the authority chain, if it's an rph passport the verify that, etc.

 Revision history